What’s New to See and Current Projects in Québec City

 More bikes and stations will be added in the coming years, for an expected total of 1,000 e-bikes and 100 stations by 2024.

-A New Polar Bear Habitat at Aquarium du Québec
+New attractions at Aquarium du Québec

 Kinuk and Shouka, the beloved polar bears at Aquarium du Québec, have a new habitat featuring three pools connected by a river and a bigger, more natural environment with a magnificent view of Québec City’s two bridges.